openflighthpc/retype-documentation/Retype_Documentation/flight_environment_usage/flight_tools/flight_hunter.md

 There are some additional options that can be used with parse.

-- `prefix <prefix>` - Defines a prefix, which will be numbered, and used as a label.
+- `--prefix <prefix>` - Defines a prefix, which will be numbered, and used as a label.
-- `start <number>` - Defines the start value for the numbering of prefixes.
+- `--start <number>` - Defines the start value for the numbering of prefixes.
-- `auto` - Automatically parses everything in the buffer list.
+- `--auto` - Automatically parses everything in the buffer list.
-- `allow-existing` - Duplicate entries will replace existing ones rather than being rejected.
+- `--allow-existing` - Duplicate entries will replace existing ones rather than being rejected.
-- `skip-used-index` - If there is already a node with particular label, then entering the a different node with the same label will increase the index to the next available one instead of throwing an error.
+- `--skip-used-index` - If there is already a node with particular label, then entering the a different node with the same label will increase the index to the next available one instead of throwing an error.

 ## Other hunter commands

-These other hunter commands are not as complex as the earlier ones.
+Hunter has more commands that aren't as big as the three mentioned earlier.

 ---